espruino/BangleApps/apps/boxclk/README.md

 __JSON Configuration:__

 Each box can be customized extensively via a simple JSON configuration.
-You can also add a custom text string to your configuration with the "string" attribute.
+You can add a custom text string to your configuration with the "string" parameter and you can match system theme colors by using "fg", "bg", "fg2", "bg2", "fgH", or "bgH" for any of the color parameters.

+## Config File Structure

 Here's what an example configuration might look like:

-## Config File Structure

 ```
 {